 Can I get joint custody of my children?

 California has a "joint custody" law that encourages judges to award joint "legal custody" to parents.
-This means that both parents have a right to make decisions concerning their children, such as education, medical treatment and religious training.
+This means that both parents have a right to make decisions concerning their children, such as education, medical treatment, and religious training.
 The court also has the power to award "physical custody" to one or both parents.
-Physical custody determines where the child actually lives, and it is most common for the children to spend most of their time with one parent.
+Physical custody determines where the child lives, and it is most common for the children to spend most of their time with one parent.
 The parent who does not have primary physical custody is usually granted "secondary physical custody" or visitation rights.

 Can I get temporary spousal support while our case is pending?

 Spousal support is often awarded at an Order to Show Cause temporarily, where one spouse is unemployed or earning significantly less than the other spouse.
 The Superior Courts of Orange and Los Angeles Counties have adopted a spousal support guideline for use in setting temporary spousal support.
 This guideline provides that the receiving party's spousal support is to be 40% of his/her net monthly income, reduced by one-half of the other party's net monthly income.